-The Administrative Services Director Assistant City Manager, with the Department Head will select applicants to interview from those who have passed the preliminary screening tests and job applications.
+The Assistant City Manager, with the Department Director will select applicants to interview from those who have passed the preliminary screening tests and job applications.
 Job related duties and qualifications will provide the basis for initial screening of job applicants.
-During the interview, all job applicants should be advised that any and all of the information provided will be verified.
+During the interview, all job applicants should be advised that all of the information provided might be verified.

 Individuals conducting job interviews shall only ask questions that pertain to the job position.
-The Pre-Employment questions should be reviewed by Human Resources the Assistant City Manager before the interview begins.
+The Pre-Employment questions should be reviewed by the Assistant City Manager before the interview begins.